Calculating the Cost for CPA CPE License Renewal

 VTR Learning Offers Free CPA CPE Online Courses

-Furthermore, it’s worth noting that VTR Learning offers two free courses, each worth a small amount of CPE credit, so anyone interested in trying out a different style of continuing education can do so without the financial obligation required by other providers.
+Furthermore, it’s worth noting that VTR Learning offers free courses, each worth a small amount of CPE credit, so anyone interested in trying out a different style of continuing education can do so without the financial obligation required by other providers.

 Find Your CPA CPE State Requirements

 None of the pieces of the continuing education puzzle can accurately fit together without understanding CPE requirements and limitations.
 For example, some states have a full, three-year recertification, while others have biennial or even annual periods for license renewal.
 Often, the exact number of required credits depends upon the number of years in between each instance of recertification.
 Furthermore, there are quotas and limitations on the methods and CPE hours CPAs can take in particular subjects.
 And if licensees don’t carefully follow the rules, the recertification process can quickly turn disastrous.
 So, before deciding on any path for completing recertification requirements, CPAs must be aware of what those requirements are.

 For more detailed information, see our blog on state-specific requirements for CPA CPE license renewal, including: